“Grand narratives” in an entangled world

 The symbol of Hagia Sophia

 One of the most fertile tokens of this joint narrative is the Hagia Sophia.
 From a symbol of Christian sovereignty and power, it was transformed into a landmark of Muslim triumph after its conversion to a mosque following the conquest of Constantinople in 1453.
-In 1934, it became a museum; some Islamist groups in Turkey have seen it as a symbol of secularist suppression of Turkey's Islamic identity, with the hope and expectation that one day it would once again become a mosque.
+In 1934, it became a museum.
+Ever since, some Islamist groups in Turkey have seen it as a symbol of secularist suppression of Turkey's Islamic identity, with the hope and expectation that one day it would once again become a mosque.
 The shooter of Christchurch, contrarily, warned the Turks that “the Hagia Sophia will be free of minarets and Constantinople will be rightfully Christian [sic] owned once more”.

 Despite the sensitivity of the issue, Erdoğan never raised the issue of the Hagia Sophia in previous campaigns.
 Rather, he brushed off demands from the crowds at some of his rallies.
 At least, that was his initial reaction in Tekirdağ two days after the massacre, when the crowd started chanting “Open Hagia Sophia [as a mosque].”
 While he did cater to strong emotions by pointing to the role of Istanbul/Constantinople in the shooter's manifesto and having promised at a memorial event for the Battle of Çanakkale that Istanbul would not be turned into Constantinople again(thereby linking distinct events of Turkish history again through the grand narrative of ongoing battle), Erdoğan now warned his audience: “It has a political dimension.
 Let’s not be deceived.
 It is a ruse.”
 Instead, he urged people to pray at the Sultan Ahmet or the recently built Çamlıca Mosques, saying: “We know how to take the step and we know the political language of it.
 We would not take the step just because these dishonest people so wish!”
 In the last days of the campaign, however, when Erdoğan’s power seemed under threat, he changed his mind and he talked for the first time about converting Hagia Sophia into a mosque: “As you know, the mosque was converted to a museum in 1935, as a reflection of the Republican People's Party (CHP) mentality.
 We may as well take a step and change that,” he concluded, pointing to the harshly secularist policies of the CHP in the 1930s, with this party constituting the main opposition today.
 “After the elections, we will change Hagia Sophia’s name from museum to mosque,” he told a crowd in Istanbul two days before the election, “We have plans and we are going to implement these plans.”